Louis Aura

 Review of Louis Aura

-Aegean Queen was one of the world's longest-serving passenger ships - having 50 years of service.
+Aegean Queen was one of the world’s longest-serving passenger ships, completing 50 years of service.

 History - construction and ownership

-The 912-passenger ship Louis Aura was initially operated by NCL-Norwegian Cruise Lines (as MS Starward) from 1968 until 1995.
-This was NCL's first purpose-built vessel, along with the sistership MS Skyward (mv Leisure World).
+Originally built for NCL-Norwegian Cruise Lines, she entered service in 1968 as MS Starward and was operated until 1995.
+This was NCL’s first purpose-built vessel, along with her sistership MS Skyward (mv Leisure World).

-After 1995, the liner was operated (as Bolero) by the Greek company Festival Cruises until the company's collapse in 2004.
-Then the vessel was bought (for USD 9,5 million) by Abou Merhi Lines and received a USD 10-15 million drydock renovation.
-In November 2005, the ship was repositioned to Red Sea and homeported in Dubai UAE to start (what later became) an unsuccessful Persian Gulf cruise program.
+After 1995, she was operated as Bolero by Festival Cruises until the company’s collapse in 2004.
+The vessel was then purchased by Abou Merhi Lines (for USD 9.5 million) and underwent a USD 10-15 million drydock refit.
+In November 2005, she was repositioned to the Red Sea, homeported in Dubai, to launch a Persian Gulf cruise program, which later proved unsuccessful.

-In July 2006, Louis Aura was used to help evacuate US citizens from Lebanon to Larnaca Cyprus.
-The ship was escorted by two US Navy guided-missile destroyers - USS Gonzalez (DDG-66) and USS Barry (DDG-52).
-In August 2006, Louis Aura was purchased by Louis Cruise Lines (now Celestyal) and started operating under the name Orient Queen.
+In July 2006, Louis Aura was deployed to evacuate US citizens from Lebanon to Larnaca, Cyprus, escorted by two US Navy destroyers – USS Gonzalez (DDG-66) and USS Barry (DDG-52).
+In August 2006, she was acquired by Louis Cruise Lines (now Celestyal Cruises) and renamed Orient Queen.

 Decks and Cabins

-The boat had 12 decks, of which 8 were passenger-accessible and 4 with cabins.
+The ship had 12 decks, of which 8 were accessible to passengers, and 4 contained cabins.

 Shipboard facilities and amenities